How to Find and Change Your WordPress Login URL

 With this in mind, it’s unsurprising that attacks against WordPress are on the rise.
 During the first six months of 2021, the Wordfence Web Application Firewall (WAF) blocked over 4 billion malicious requests.

-During one of these attacks, a hacker attempts to force their way into your dashboard using hundreds or thousands of known login credentials.
-Some attackers even use automated scripts to bombard your login form with password and username combinations.
+During one of these attacks, a hacker attempts to force their way into your dashboard using hundreds or thousands of known login details.
+Some attackers even use automated scripts to bombard your login form with WordPress password and username combinations.
 This approach means that hackers could potentially access your admin area without ever knowing your login credentials.

 To make matters worse, anyone can access your WordPress login form simply by adding “/login”, “/admin”, or “/wp-login.php” to your domain name.
 To make life more difficult for hackers, we recommend changing your default URL to something that isn’t easy to guess.